What is WhatsApp all about?

 WhatsApp might not be your first choice when listing possible marketing channels but user numbers are growing as is using WhatsApp for your business.

-Around the world WhatsApp has 1.5 billion monthly users, so it’s becoming harder and harder to ignore it.
+Around the world WhatsApp has more that 2 billion monthly users, so it’s becoming harder and harder to ignore it.

 But do people want to be marketed to this way and if so, how can businesses use it in reality?

 If WhatsApp is new to you, read all about it below then find out why you should be using it to help grow your small business.

 WhatsApp is a free messaging service which uses your phone’s internet connection.
 You can message other WhatsApp users and send images and files free of charge.
 The most critical thing about WhatsApp is that you can’t send messages to consumers you do not know.
 You need to get invited by them to become their contact.

 Acquired by Facebook in 2014, it’s particularly popular in countries with high SMS charges, including Brazil, Mexico, and Malaysia, where 60 percent of the population uses WhatsApp.
 In fact, it’s the most popular alternative to SMS in 109 countries (that’s more than half).